1941-2021 In Memoriam

 Following law school graduation in 1966, Morgan entered the U.S. Army Artillery pursuant to an R.O.T.C. commission.
 After serving as a battery commander and division artillery fire support coordinator, he was discharged in 1969 as a Captain.
 His first job as a lawyer was with Kilpatrick, Cody, Rogers, McClatchey & Regenstein (now Kilpatrick Stockton) in Atlanta.
 After three years, he left that firm and started a firm which became known as Varner & Stephens, and then Varner, Stephens, Humphries & White, which merged with Stites & Harbison in 1999.

-Morgan's civic and community involvement has generally been focused on the arts and charities, including the Atlanta Symphony Orchestra, where he is a member of the Appassionato Society; the High Museum (Roundtable member); and the United Way (member of The Alexis de Tocqueville Society).
-He has also conducted Church School classes on various aspects of the development and beliefs of religious thought.
-Morgan sits on several Boards of Directors and is a member of the Duke Law School Board of Visitors.
+Morgan's civic and community involvement was generally focused on the arts and charities, including the Atlanta Symphony Orchestra, where he was a member of the Appassionato Society; the High Museum (Roundtable member); and the United Way (member of The Alexis de Tocqueville Society).
+He also conducted Church School classes on various aspects of the development and beliefs of religious thought.
+Morgan was a member of several Boards of Directors and was a member of the Duke Law School Board of Visitors.